6502ts/6502.ts/README.md

 and the behavior of ADC and SBC in BCD mode differs from the original for inputs that are not valid BCD numbers.
 Oh, and of course there might be bugs :)

-## Debugger and disassembler

-The code also contains a disassembler and a debugger which supports stepping, break points, state and memory inspection and execution tracing.

-## Hardware emulation and frontends
+## Hardware

+### Minimal serial IO / EhBasic

 The emulator implements the minimal hardware interface support required for running the EhBasic interpreter --- writes to 0xFF01 print to stdout, and input is read from 0xFF04.
+The interpreter runs and is fully functional.

+### Atari 2600

+WIP.
+Parts of TIA and PIA are implemented, and the code samples in `aux/2600` work.

+## Tooling

+### Debugger and disassembler

+The code contains a disassembler and a debugger which supports stepping, break points, state and memory inspection and execution tracing.
+All currently implemented frontends (including web) host a debugger console.

+# Speed

+## CPU

+On my 2.7 GHz core-i7 laptop, the EhBasic interpreter reaches top speeds of about 80 MHz with current V8 versions (Chrome & Node).
+Jägermonkey / Firefox are slower by about 40%.
+Chrome Mobile on my Nexus 6P scores about 20 MHz.

-## Speed
+## Atari 2600

-Using node 0.11.13, the emulated CPU runs at about
-13 - 18 MHz on my 1.8 GHz ARM chromebook, depending on the code executed (polling for input is obviously faster than number crunching).
-On my 2.7 GHz core-i7 laptop, the top speed is about 60 MHz.

-I have some ideas on speeding up the emulation.
-In particular, V8 seems to translate switch blocks into linear searches rather than jump tables (as I had originally thought), so performance might be gained from switching to a dispatch table rather that the current switch blocks.
-However, I am already now quite satisfied with the emulation speed :)

-I don't yet have numbers for engines other than V8.

-**IMPORTANT** There is a huge perfomance gap between node 0.10.x and 0.11.x
---- 0.11.x is fast by a factor of almost two!
+On my laptop, the `line_test` demo currently runs with about 35MHz if the speed limit is removed (as compared to the original system clock of about 3.8MHz) on current Chrome versions.
+This includes rendering all frames generated by TIA to a canvas.
+Firefox again is slower, but the emulation still achieves about 20MHz.
+On my Nexus, Chrome Mobile scores about 10MHz.
+This should leave plenty of breathing space for full system emulation, including audio.

+All tested systems achieve a nice and steady 3.8MHz / 60 FPS when frame rate is limited.

 # How to use it